ICTO/BBB-Load-Balancer/README.md

 ========================

 This project was developed to load balance BigBlueButton servers.
-It is written in PHP and based on the Symfony Standard Edition.
+It is written in PHP and based on the Symfony Standard Edition framework.
 A web application is included to manage servers and users, but it can also be managed with the API.
+The API docs can be found on the web app.

 The loadbalancer uses the same API as the default [BBB API](https://code.google.com/p/bigbluebutton/wiki/API).